 "The Military allows you to really figure out who you are."

-“My dad was very adamant that before I was going to join the Army or any Service … that I talked to all of the Services, that I was well-informed as to what my options were.”
+“My dad was in the National Guard.
+That’s what sort of sparked the initial interest to serve.
+But he was also very adamant that before I was going to join the Army or any Service … that I talked to all of the Services, that I was well-informed as to what my options were.”

 James was also clear in his own mind that he wanted to choose a skill in the Military that he could take with him into civilian life.